thomasjball/PyExZ3/README.md

 ###A Nicer Symbolic Execution for Python (Z3)

-This code is a port of the NICE project's (http://code.google.com/p/nice-of/) symbolic execution engine for Python to use the Z3 theorem prover (http://z3.codeplex.com).
-The port removes all the NICE-specific dependences, platform-specific code, and makes various improvements so the code base can be used by students or anyone wanting to experiment with dynamic symbolic execution.
+This code is a port/rewrite of the NICE project's (http://code.google.com/p/nice-of/) symbolic execution engine for Python to use the Z3 theorem prover (http://z3.codeplex.com).
+We have removed the NICE-specific dependences, platform-specific code, and makes various improvements so the code base can be used by students or anyone wanting to experiment with dynamic symbolic execution.

-A novel aspect of the rewrite is to rely on Python's operator overloading to accomplish all the  interception needed for symbolic execution; no AST rewriting or bytecode instrumentation is required, as was done in the NICE project.
+A novel aspect of the rewrite is to rely solely on Python's operator overloading to accomplish all the  interception needed for symbolic execution; no AST rewriting or bytecode instrumentation is required, as was done in the NICE project.
 This significantly improves the robustness and portability of the engine, as well as reducing the code size.